Trusted WordPress tutorials, when you need them most.

 More commonly, a poorly coded WordPress plugin may block or create conflict with the core WordPress JavaScript responsible for executing the Quick Edit feature.

-Simply go to the Plugins » Installed Plugins screen and select all the plugins.
-Next, choose ‘Deactivate’ from the Bulk actions dropdown menu and click ‘Apply.’
+2. Select all plugins, choose ‘Deactivate’ from the Bulk actions dropdown, and click ‘Apply.’

 Deactivate all plugins

-Once you have singled out the plugin causing the issue, you can find a replacement or contact the plugin author for support.
+Once you have identified the plugin causing the issue, you can either find a replacement or contact the plugin author for support.

 Switch to a Default Theme

 WordPress themes can conflict with the core software and other plugins.
-This can cause unexpected behavior, including JavaScript malfunction.
+This can cause unexpected behavior, including JavaScript malfunctions.

 Activate default theme